SwiftGL/swiftgl.github.io/learn/01-transformations.md

 ## Scalar vector operations

-A scalar is a single digit (or a vector with 1 component if you'd like stay in vector-land).
+A <span><mark>scalar</mark></span> is a single number (or a vector with 1 component if you'd like to stay in vector-land).
 When adding/subtracting/multiplying or dividing a vector with a scalar we simply add/subtract/multiply or divide each element of the vector by the scalar.
 For addition it would look like this:

 $$
 \begin{pmatrix} \color{red}1 \\ \color{green}2 \\ \color{blue}3 \end{pmatrix} + x = \begin{pmatrix} \color{red}1 + x \\ \color{green}2 + x \\ \color{blue}3 + x \end{pmatrix}